Medically reviewed by Aimee Paik, MD

 You may have seen them on Instagram: colorful little bottles full of chewy gummies that claim to make your hair longer, thicker, and stronger.
 Beauty bloggers and influencers, including the Kardashians, have partnered with companies like Sugar Bear Hair and HUM Nutrition to recommend these vitamin gummies to millions of people around the world.
 One of the main ingredients in these gummies is biotin.
 Although it is often recommended as a supplement for healthy hair and nails, biotin may not be the miracle cure many claim it to be.

-is an that is found in a variety of foods including, but not limited to, eggs, fish, meat, nuts, and vegetables.
+Biotin is an essential micronutrient that is found in a variety of foods including, but not limited to: eggs, fish, meat, nuts, and vegetables.
 Because it is so common, very few people are deficient in biotin unless they have an underlying genetic condition or are doing something extreme with their diet like consuming too many raw egg whites (raw egg whites contain a protein that blocks the body’s absorption of biotin).

 In conclusion, we recommend being wary of brands marketing vitamins as a quick fix to your hair woes.
 Be sure to double check your facts so you don’t get caught up in the fiction!

 Have you tried biotin?
 How do you feel about it?
 Let us know on Twitter by tagging us at @hi_apostrophe!